In this section

 Record is a manual or electronic record containing a patient’s health and

-personal information, status and treatment.
+personal information, status, and treatment.

-is the hospitals’ patient administration system.
+IBA WebPAS is the hospitals’ patient administration system.

 is the electronic medical record system that was implemented at RCH in